puyacodes/pdcsc/README.md

 Anyhow, no matter how you satisfy it, it is highly recommended to make changesets idempotent.

 ## Rendering a changeset
-Upon rendering a changeset, `pdcsc` processes sections in the following order:
+Upon rendering a changeset, `pdcsc` processes sections and generates changeset script in the following order:

 1. Custom-Start
 2. Assemblies